Colestid Side Effects

 Generic Name: colestipol

 Note: This page contains information about the side effects of colestipol.
 Some of the dosage forms included on this document may not apply to the brand name Colestid.

 For the Consumer

 Applies to colestipol: oral powder for suspension, oral tablet

-Along with its needed effects, colestipol (the active ingredient contained in Colestid) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by colestipol (the active ingredient contained in Colestid).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking colestipol:Rare
+You should check with your doctor immediately if any of these side effects occur when taking colestipol:Rare

 - Black, tarry stools